scmfaria/gobarber/README.md

 # gobarber

-node.js application using postgres database and docker for backend studies.
+Node.js application using Postgresql database and Docker for backend studies.

 ### In this project contains: